snrnats/doc-centre/docfx_project/pro/api/shipments/introduction.md

 PRO's Shipments APIs enable you to:

 * **Manage Shipments** - Create, update, clone, cancel and delete shipment records, and manually modify their shipment states where required.
-* **Allocate Shipments** - Allocate shipments to the most appropriate carrier service, allocate within a service group, manually filter services to allocate to, or allocate based on a previous delivery quote.
+* **Allocate Shipments** - Allocate shipments to the most appropriate carrier service<!--, allocate within a service group, manually filter services to allocate to, or allocate based on a previous delivery quote -->.
 * **Manage Quotes** - Create and receive delivery quotes for shipments.
 * **Get Customs Docs** - Get customs documents for allocated international shipments.
 * **Get Labels** - Get delivery labels for an allocated shipment in either ZPL or PDF format.